w3c/wai-tutorials/source/images/functional.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** This type of icon is often used to indicate different file formats, such as AVI, ODF, MP3, PDF, and Word.
+**Note:** This type of icon is often used to indicate different file formats such as AVI, ODF, MP3, PDF, Word, and many more.
 In this case the text alternative should equally convey the format represented by each icon.

 {::nomarkdown}
 <%= notes_end %>